Apurva2911/ASG-LoadBalancer-Demo-Task7/README.md

 ✅ Note down the DNS name of the ALB — used for web access.

 4️⃣ Create Auto Scaling Group (ASG)
+An Auto Scaling Group automatically adjusts the number of EC2 instances in response to demand.
+Ensures high availability by replacing unhealthy instances.
+Scales out (adds instances) when CPU usage is high.
+Scales in (terminates instances) when load decreases.

 Go to EC2 → Auto Scaling Groups → Create Auto Scaling Group